by Linda Lewis

 In 1985, he warned managers that 0-rings used to seal joints in the booster rockets could fail at freezing temperatures.
 ‘The result would be a catastrophe of the highest order — loss of human life,’ he wrote in a memo.
 But, the problem had not been resolved when the space shuttle Challenger was prepared for launch on January 28, 1986.

 On the night of January 27, temperatures fell below freezing.
 Boisjoly and four other engineers tried desperately to convince management that the launch should be scrubbed.
-They warned that the cold would cause rubber o-rings used to seal joints in the rockets to become brittle and fail, allowing hot gases to leak at the joints.
+They warned that the cold would cause rubber o-rings to become brittle and fail, allowing hot gases to leak at the joints.
 Morton Thiokol and NASA managers dismissed the arguments, and decided to go ahead with the launch.

 The next day, Challenger lifted off from its pad at Kennedy Space Center.
 At first, the launch appeared normal, but 73 seconds into flight the shuttle exploded, sending fragments arcing across the bright Florida sky.
 In view of a horrified public, including thousands of schoolchildren watching a live broadcast, seven astronauts plummeted to their deaths in the Atlantic ocean.